 - 1Verdict - currently readingThe Kia e-Niro is the best do-it-all EV in its class, with practicality, performance and range all in its favour

-- 2Engines, performance and driveThe e-Niro is good to drive and surprisingly fast for a car of this type
+- 2Engines, performance and driveThe e-Niro is good to drive, striking a useful balance between range and performance

 - 3MPG, CO2 and Running CostsFew moving parts and an efficient electric powertrain make for very low running costs

-- 4Interior, design and technologyIt’s not exciting to look at but the e-Niro is well built, sensibly designed and gets good in-car tech
+- 4Interior, design and technologyIt’s not exciting to look at but the e-Niro is well built, sensibly designed and includes good on-board tech

 - 5Practicality, comfort and boot spaceUnlike some electric cars, the Kia e-Niro is more practical than its hybrid siblings thanks to clever packaging

 - 6Reliability and SafetyGreat build, happy owners and reassuring warranty cover all bode well for the e-Niro